mtharp/laureline-firmware/doc/config.rst

 If :ref:`ip_addr` is set, this should be set to the IP address of the network gateway router.
 This is not mandatory, but if not set then computers outside of the local network will not receive responses to NTP queries.
 If you are not sure what your network gateway is, use the ``ipconfig`` command on your PC.
+If using DHCP this must be set to zero.

 .. _ip_netmask: